-Each year, NEON collects and archives over 100,000 biological, genomic, and geological samples and specimens from terrestrial and aquatic sites.
+Each year, NEON collects and archives over 100,000 biological, genomic, and geological samples and specimens per year from terrestrial and aquatic sites.
 These samples and specimens complement the field observations and automated measurements collected at field sites.
 They represent a rich resource unique among natural history collections due to NEON’s scope for continental- and decadal-scale ecology.
 NEON’s archived samples are available upon request to support research studies and analyses.
 Samples are archived in a variety of collections around the country though the majority of samples are curated at the NEON Biorepository, managed by the Biodiversity Knowledge Integration Center (BioKIC) and Arizona State University’s Natural History Collections in Tempe, Arizona.

 Learn about what types of samples are archived, where they are housed, and how to find and request samples for your research.